madisongh/rk-misc-tools/README.md

 patched to retrieve the value from the OTP and include it as part of the kernel command line.

+## rk-update-bootloader
+This tool can be used to update the idblock and U-Boot bootloaders, including redundant copies of each.

 ## rkvendor-tool
 The `rkvendor-tool` tool provides access to the Rockchip-specific vendor storage data, for getting or setting MAC addresses and the